ooaklee/ghatd/README.md

 go run main.go start-server
 ```

-> This template application will be referred to as `ghat` (Go HTMX Alpine Tailwind) throughout the template, use this to replace the name
+> This template application will be referred to as `ghatd` (Go HTMX Alpine Tailwind DaisyUi) throughout the template, use this to replace the name

 ## Good to know